Work experience is an important factor considered under Canada Express Entry, and must meet specific requirements and skill levels.

 Furthermore, in order to meet the prescribed minimum requirements, the applicant needs to possess skilled work experience that:

 - Has taken place within the 10 years preceding the date of the applicant’s application for permanent residence and,

 - Is not in an occupation that the authorities have designated as being a restricted occupation

-In addition, during that specific period of employment, the applicant would need to:
+In addition, during that specific period of employment, the applicant needs to:

-- Ensure that they have performed the actions specified in the lead statement for the occupation as described in the occupational descriptions of the National Occupational Classification (NOC) matrix [this is in accordance with the provisions specified in R75 (2) (b)]
+- Ensure that they have performed the actions specified in the lead statement for the occupation as described in the occupational descriptions of the NOC matrix.

-- This also includes carrying out a substantial number of the main duties, including all the essential duties, as specified in the National Occupational Classification (NOC) matrix [this is in accordance with the provisions specified in R75 (2) (c)]
+- This also includes carrying out a substantial number of the main duties, including all the essential duties, as specified in the NOC matrix.